 Wine and cheese?
 It’s always a gouda idea.
-Head to Buffalo’s Elmwood Village for a quick visit at Nickel City Cheese & Mercantile to see what fabulous formaggio you can pair with that bottle of Syrah you picked up at Arrowhead.
+Head to Connecticut Street for a quick visit at Nickel City Cheese & Mercantile to see what fabulous formaggio you can pair with that bottle of Syrah you picked up at Arrowhead.

 Second only to a cheese-pairing is a chocolate-pairing.
 Pick up a box of their dark chocolate truffles and make the EXTREMELY important decision on which is granted the last hoorah for your taste bud – that final sip or that last sweet bite?